HASTE-project/cellprofiler-pipeline/readme.md

 The application is intended for 'real time' processing of images from a microscope.

 The application comprises a single 'client', which monitors a directory for new images appearing as files on disk, and worker application which invokes CellProfiler.
 Each are built and deployed separately as Docker images.
-The workers can be scaled for parellel processing.
+The workers can be scaled for parallel processing.

 The repo https://github.com/HASTE-project/k8s-deployments contains code which configures and deploys the application, as demonstrated as the first case study in this paper: